Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 This pitch-shifting unit also offers you 7 intervals to choose from: minor and major second, major third, perfect fourth, perfect fifth, major 6th, and minor seventh.
-There is also an expression input available, so you can easily bend into and out of the desired interval with the use of an expression pedal.
+There is also an expression input available, so you can easily bend into and out of the desired interval using an expression pedal.

-The Mooer Pitch Box is the only nano pedal on this list, as well as the most affordable, making it our budget choice for this roundup.
-Despite its very compact size and small price tag, this pedal still sports several nice features.
+The Mooer Pitch Box is the only nano pedal on this list and the most affordable, making it our budget choice for this roundup.
+Despite its very compact size and small price tag, this pedal still sports several excellent features.

 The Mooer Pitch Box offers great value in a very small format.
 It features a three-way toggle at the top to select one of its three modes: harmonizer, pitch shifter or detune.

-Right below you’ll find the rotary control that selects the interval of the pitch shift, taking you up or down by two octaves.
+Right below you’ll find the rotary control that selects the pitch shift interval, taking you up or down by two octaves.

-This pedal sounds good especially in Detune and Harmony modes.
-It does not feature a blend knob or dry/wet control which may be a deal-breaker for some.
-All in all, the Pitch Box still a great choice for this price range and size.
+This pedal sounds good, especially in Detune and Harmony modes.
+It does not feature a blend knob or dry/wet control, which may be a deal-breaker for some.
+The Pitch Box is still a great choice for this price range and size.

 3. Eventide PitchFactor

 The Eventide PitchFactor is our premium choice for the most discerning guitarists.
-It features a plethora of choices as well as the top-notch quality of sounds, functionality, and depth.
+It features many choices and the top-notch quality of sounds, functionality, and depth.
 It is used by renowned musicians like St. Vincent, Deadmau5, and Katy Perry.

 The PitchFactor features some of Eventide‘s most coveted algorithms from the H910, Quadravox, and even the Crystals effect, all the way to the HarPeggiator and HarModulator.